-G.97 iopadmap - technology mapping of i/o pads (or buffers)
+G.99 iopadmap - technology mapping of i/o pads (or buffers)

-''' iopadmap [options] [selection] Map module inputs/outputs to PAD cells from a library.
-This pass can only map to very simple PAD cells.
-Use 'techmap' to further map the resulting cells to more sophisticated PAD cells. -inpad <celltype> <in_port>[:<ext_port>] Map module input ports to the given cell type with the given output port name. if a 2nd portname is given, the signal is passed through the pad cell, using the 2nd portname as the port facing the module port. -outpad <celltype> <out_port>[:<ext_port>] -inoutpad <celltype> <io_port>[:<ext_port>] Similar to -inpad, but for output and inout ports. -toutpad <celltype> <oe_port>:<out_port>[:<ext_port>] Merges $TBUF cells into the output pad cell.
+''' Merges $TBUF cells into the output pad cell.
 This takes precedence over the other -outpad cell.
 The first portname is the enable input of the tristate driver, which can be prefixed with '~' for negative polarity enable. -tinoutpad <celltype> <oe_port>:<in_port>:<out_port>[:<ext_port>] Merges $TBUF cells into the inout pad cell.
 This takes precedence over the other -inoutpad cell.
 The first portname is the enable input of the tristate driver and the 2nd portname is the internal output buffering the external signal.
 Like with '-toutpad', the enable can be marked as negative polarity by prefixing the name with '~'. -ignore <celltype> <portname>[:<portname>] Skips mapping inputs/outputs that are already connected to given ports of the given cell.
 Can be used multiple times.
-This is in addition to the cells specified as mapping targets. -widthparam <param_name> '''

-''' Use the specified parameter name to set the port width.

--nameparam <param_name> Use the specified parameter to set the port name.

--bits create individual bit-wide buffers even for ports that are wider. (the default behavior is to create word-wide buffers using -widthparam to set the word size on the cell.)
+This is in addition to the cells specified as mapping targets. -widthparam <param_name> Use the specified parameter name to set the port width. -nameparam <param name> Use the specified parameter to set the port name. -bits create individual bit-wide buffers even for ports that are wider. (the default behavior is to create word-wide buffers using -widthparam to set the word size on the cell.)
 Tristate PADS (-toutpad, -tinoutpad) always operate in -bits mode. '''

-G.98 jny - write design and metadata
+G.100 jny - write design and metadata